 As media kits are so efficient, you would certainly want to do your best and craft an excellent kit that will promote your brand and ultimately help the bottom line.
 Here are the tips to help you with that.

 1. Include a brief but compelling company overview that will capture the essence of your brand.
+Consider adding your brand’s origin story to provide context and connect with your audience.
 Like it was done in the Fast Company media kit.

 2. Use high-quality visuals: professional photos and graphics that represent your brand well.
-Excellent visuals contribute greatly to your media kit’s efficiency.
+Be sure to include visual assets such as product images, high quality headshots of executives, and other branded imagery.
+Attaching high quality headshots enhances your company’s storytelling and credibility.
 Inc. magazine is a good example.

 3. Like in a good presentation, share a story (in essence, a media kit is a kind of presentation).
-Include a section about your brand’s history and mission.
+Include a section about your brand’s history and mission, and reference past campaigns as case studies to demonstrate your experience and results.
 This helps the media and potential partners understand your brand’s background and values.

 Here’s Glamour‘s story about their commitment to sustainability (can be important for some potential partners).

 4. Include relevant data, such as audience demographics, website traffic, social media following, and any other impressive metrics.
+Fact sheets are useful for presenting concise information to journalists and media outlets.
 They will be particularly useful for potential advertisers and partners.

 Here, the Entrepreneur magazine gives its potential partners valuable insight into their audience demographics.